-How it works: Two-person teams of editors (one senior and one junior) volunteer to be mentors to self-identified people of color who are considering a career in publishing.
+How it works: Two-person teams of editors (one senior and one junior) volunteer to be mentors to self-identified BIPOC who are considering a career in publishing.
 The program is currently focused on editorial only, but may expand to other areas of publishing in the future.

 What the mentor-mentee relationship looks like:

 Mentees meet, either in person or by phone, with two mentors—a senior editor and a junior editor.
 Over the course of six months, each mentee will have a total of six meetings (three with their senior mentor and three with their junior mentor).

 These conversations can be informational interviews, q&a sessions, or whatever is most useful to the mentee, who sets the tone of the conversation.